RealGeeks/evernetpy/README.md

 # Debugging
 Configure the python logger to barf out DEBUG if you want the HTTP going over the wire, INFO if you just want more stuff about the queries being run

+# Changelog

+* 0.1.0: Evernet changed their feed, it looks like "AR" is no longer a lookup field.
+* 0.0.1: initial release

 # License

 The MIT License (MIT)